About Shift Calgary

 - Free safer sex supplies: Condoms (all types), lube, dental dams

-- Employment and retraining support: Resume building, career exploration, interview skills, education/training planning support
+- Employment support: Resume building, career exploration, interview skills, education/training planning support

 - Advocacy: Social benefits (financial, health care), Child and Family Services, etc.

-- Practical supports: Basic needs – laundry, food, toiletries, emergency funding, community referrals etc.
+- Practical supports: Basic needs – laundry, food, toiletries, community referrals, etc.

 - Legal Support: Court accompaniment, legal information (referrals), pardon and victim compensation application support

 - Escort/Massage/Entertainment licensing information and support